Using simulations to check alpha

 In the second case, where nrep = 100, we expect 5 out of the 100 tests to be significant.
 In my case, I got 6.
 How many did you get?

 Are those deviations meaningful?
-Significant?
+Are they significant?

 YOUR TURN:

-p-values of t-tests comparing means from 1000 sims N(0,1) with n=10 or n=100
+p-values of t-tests comparing means from 1000 repetitions simulating N(0,1) with n=10 or n=100:

 These proportions are not significantly different from 5%.